"I've been brought here for slander": the questions Zapatero answered about the Plus Ultra case

-The former Spanish president stated in the Senate that he did not speak with either Sánchez or Ábalos about the airline.
+The former Spanish president denies any involvement in the airline bailout and claims he did not discuss it with either Sánchez or Ábalos.

 Cargando